eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/_index.md

 The condition is using VSS path notation: `Vehicle.Speed == 0` (see [main.py#L82 in v0.9.0](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/blob/v0.9.0/examples/seat-adjuster/src/main.py#L82))

-> Note: The Kuksa.VAL CAN Feeder, which is deployed *by default on Eclipse Leda* is constantly updating the `Vehicle.Speed`.
+> Note: The Kuksa.VAL CAN Feeder, which is deployed *by default on Eclipse Leda* is constantly updating the [`Vehicle.Speed`](/leda/docs/vss/vehicle/driver/).
-You need to disable the `feedercan` container, otherwise the Seat Adjuster application *will not move the seat on request*.
+You need to disable the `feedercan` container, otherwise the Seat Adjuster application *will decline the request and not move the seat*.

 ## Getting started